bradcornford/Setter/README.md

 ### Cache Expires

-The `cacheExpires` sets the cache expiry setting.
+The `cacheExpires` method sets the cache expiry setting.
 Can be false to not cache, true / 0 to cache indefinitely, an integer for minutes, or a datetime of when to expire.

 	Setting::cacheExpires(false);

 ### Cache Clear

-The `cacheClear` removes all settings from the cache.
+The `cacheClear` method removes all settings from the cache.
 This doesn't fall back to removing application configuration variables.

 	Setting::cacheClear();